Museums in Amsterdam

 This technology museum of Amsterdam has been created mostly for kids and it is the fourth most visited museum in the Netherlands.
 On the fifth floor or upper deck has a cafeteria, a children’s play area and a great view of the city surroundings.
 In the museum people can do science experiments, DNA experiments and much more.

 The museum has one of the world’s richest collections of contemporary art.
-In its collection there are 90 thousands modern paintings, sculptures, photographs, graphics, design objects and video artefacts.
+In its collection there are 90 thousands modern paintings, sculptures, photographs, graphics, design objects and video artifacts.

 The industrial facility was built as the first Heineken brewery in 1867, serving as the company’s primary brewing facility until 1988.
 This days the building is a popular place for the visitors to experience the Heineken brewery and taste the famous Dutch pilsner.